Microlending Definition and Examples

 Loan size: Microloans, true to their name, are sometimes as small as $25, although they can be much larger.
 In many parts of the world, $25 or $50 goes very far and can buy a decent supply of inventory for an enterprising person who can, with some hard work, produce a product and turn a profit.

 The term "micro" is relative in some cases.
 Here in the United States, the Small Business Administration (SBA) considers anything under $50,000 a microloan.
-That said, the SBA reports that their average microloan is for $13,000.
+That said, the SBA reports that their average microloan runs about $13,000.
 Most traditional lenders have no interest in microloan customers because it costs them too much to evaluate the creditworthiness of borrowers and underwrite small business loans, and there's little opportunity for them to earn a profit.

 How to Borrow